 Clark Capital claims compliance with the Global Investment Performance Standards (GIPS®) and has prepared and presented this report in compliance with the GIPS standards.
-Clark Capital has been independently verified for the periods January 1, 2002 through December 31, 2017.
+Clark Capital has been independently verified for the periods January 1, 2002 through December 31, 2018.
 The verification report is available upon request.
 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm's policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
 Verification does not ensure the accuracy of any specific composite presentation.

 Composite Description: The Navigator Global Balanced 80/20 Hedged composite consists of portfolios with an 80% allocation to equity and 20% fixed income.
 The composite provides targeted exposure to the U.S. equity market coupled with targeted international exposure and an actively managed fixed income component seeking to lower risk and reduce composite volatility.
 The equity allocation invests in the Navigator Equity Hedged Fund which invests in exchange-traded funds in U.S. equity styles, market capitalizations and styles, and sectors and industry groups and international countries and regions and also incorporates the Navigator Sentry Strategy which utilizes an allocation to volatility to hedge the portfolio in an attempt to mitigate downside risk.
 The fixed income allocation utilizes the Navigator Fixed Income Total Return strategy.
-The fixed income allocation has an unconstrained allocation policy targeting high yield corporate, investment grade corporate, government, government agency and treasury fixed income sectors.
+The fixed income allocation has an unconstrained income sectors.
 The composite seeks to provide growth of capital.